stangajda/SwiftBestPractices/Documentation/DependencyInjection.md

 }
 ```

-### Register these implementations in the Injection class.
+### Register these implementations in the assembly.

 ```class ServiceAssembly: AssemblyProtocol {
     func assemble(container: Container) {